njsmith/zs/doc/format.rst

 integers using fixed-length 64-bit little-endian format (``u64le`` for short).

-The header contains the following fields:
+The header contains the following fields, in order:

 * Length (``u64le``): The length of the data in the header.
 This does not include either the length field itself, or the trailing CRC --